joscelyn56/node-sequelize-template/CONTRIBUTING.md

     ```
 >>>
 Updates to the db should only be done using sequelize migrations and the migration executed again and all new additions should be thoroughly tested before shipping
 >>>

-# Documentation
->>>
-The API docs is a swagger .yaml file
-After any update, the documentation should be updated to reflect changes.
->>>